TolikPylypchuk/Matchmaker/docs/articles/why.md

 and documented.
 I know what it's like when you want to use a library and the only way of doing that is to browse its source code.
 It's not fun.
 In the process of writing this library I've gained more appreciation of people that maintain libraries.
 I realize now just how much work this actually is.

+## What's Next

+I'm not planning on writing new versions beyond 3.0 (or maybe 3.1 if some stuff needs fixing).
+To be fair, I thought the same thing after releasing version 1.1 and yet here we are.
+This time I do believe that this library has enough features (probably more than enough).
+Maybe one day I'll revisit this decision, but for now (May 2020) this is it;
+this is as good as it gets.